groundh0g/moreoncode.com/books/codecamps/ch07-camp2013-runner.md

 Along the way, we will try to add some visual interest to the screen.
 This includes items that don't affect the gameplay, but add to the immersion of the game.
 For example, there may be birds on some rooftops who get spooked and fly away as the hero approaches.
 We can also add some city silhouettes in the background that move via parallax scrolling to give an illusion of depth to our flat world.
 We might go so far as to add lighting effects, but that may be a bit much for a single chapter.

-> **Note:** One bit of eye candy that *Canabalt* has which would be nice to add is collapsing buildings and low-flying aircraft that shake the screen when they are in view.
+> One bit of eye candy that *Canabalt* has which would be nice to add is collapsing buildings and low-flying aircraft that shake the screen when they are in view.
 I'm not sure if we will add that as part of this chapter, or present it as an exercise at the end.
 No cheating -- don't skip ahead to find out!
 > (It's not quite as simple as it may seem.
 In effect, a collapsing building involves deforming the game world while the player is interacting with it.
 Obstacles have to shift position along with the falling rooftop and collision testing has to take the current state of collapse into account.)

 ## The Code